 Even closer to the city, the towns of Kupari, Srebreno, Mlini, Soline and Plat lie along a chain of hills descending to the rim of Zupa Bay, known as one of the most beautiful resorts on the Dubrovnik Riviera.

-Here, visitors will find plenty modern hotels offering a variety of watersports to keep guests entertained.
-Also very close to Dubrovnik is Lapad Beach, a popular sandy beach with a number of bars and restaurants make a lovely spot to while away a sunny afternoon.
+Here, visitors will find plenty of modern hotels offering a variety of watersports to keep guests entertained.
+Also close to Dubrovnik is Lapad Beach, a popular getaway with a number of bars and restaurants, and a lovely spot to while away a sunny afternoon.

-Other main towns on the island include the tourist centre of Lumbarda, which is surrounded by vineyards and coves, and the port town of Vela Luka on the east coast.
+Other towns on the island include Vela Luka and Lumbarda, which are surrounded by vineyards and coves.
 Korcula is said to have been a favourite Greek holiday spot over 2,000 years ago and since then it hasn't stopped delighting visitors with its culture and green landscapes.
-Of the 1,000 or so islands in Croatia, Korcula is often ranked most highly as a holiday destination by tourists.
+Of the 1,000 or so islands in Croatia, Korcula is often ranked most highly as a holiday destination.

 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.